ModulePal/modulepal/backend/README.md

   ## Setup

   We recommend developing the backend using the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE.
 You will need an [account on Heroku](https://www.heroku.com/) and the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) installed.
+Please note that starting the backend causes expensive and timely indexing to occur, so we recommend to keep your instance of the backend running persistently rather than starting it on every request.

   Before running the backend, you will require: